Skip to navigation Skip to content

 If an application for financial hardship is approved, request either a full 'Release' or a partial 'Intercept', of the Total Refund Amount as outlined in the decision.

-If the customer does not establish they are in financial hardship, apply the whole amount of the refund against the debt.
+If the customer is not in financial hardship, apply the whole amount of the refund against the debt.
+See Table 6.

 Document and process decision in Cuba